fusionpbx/fusionpbx-docs/source/getting_started/quick_install.rst

 Welcome to the FUSIONPBX getting started guide.
 In this section we will show how to install FUSIONPBX.
 FUSIONPBX can be used on multiple different operating systems, databases, and web servers.
 In this guide we will show on Debian 8 (Jessie), Postgresql and NGINX.  **Please note to have a clean install.
 The install script will install everything but the Operating System**

-**1.** Goto a console and follow the recommended steps from https://fusionpbx.com/download.php for a standard installation.

 This install script is designed to be a fast, simple, and modular way to install FusionPBX.
 Start with a minimal install of Debian 8 with SSH enabled.
 Run the following commands under root.
 The script installs FusionPBX, FreeSWITCH release package and its dependencies, IPTables, Fail2ban, NGINX, PHP FPM and PostgreSQL.

 Also, be sure to watch the youtube video from FreeSWITCH Cluecon Weekly https://www.youtube.com/embed/kejAxlYSW3o FusionPBX is installed and more!